Eraz19/VueTraining/README.md

   <img width="45%" src="./assets/newRepoButton.png" alt="NewRepoButton"/>
 </div>

-- Fill the form with the name of the repository, a description of the repo, whether or not the repository is public (everyone can access it) or private etc...
+- Fill the form with the name of the repository, a description of the repository, whether or not the repository is public (everyone can access it) or private etc...
 - Click the “Create repository” button.

 <div align="center">
   <img width="65%" src="./assets/createRepoButton.png" alt="NewRepoButton"/>
 </div>

-### Add git to project
+### Initialize git to project

 - ```cd``` into the project directory